ptandler/vuepress-theme-single-page-sections/README.md

 I developed this theme as the basis for my personal homepage.
 So it can well be used to put your resume online.

-It also defined a couple of social icons that you can use to link to your online profiles.
+It also defines a couple of social icons that you can use to link to your online profiles.

+## Example

+In the [`example` directory](./example/README.md), there is a simple sample project.

+You can see this live at https://ptandler.github.io/vuepress-theme-single-page-sections/

 ## Setup